MiLk/sssjs/README.md

 # Simple Storage Service in JavaScript

-It provide a simple service to upload and download files via HTTP.
+It provides a simple service to upload and download files via HTTP.

 ## Installation